 When visiting Orlando, The Wheel at ICON Park should definitely be on your list.
 Each capsule can hold up to 10 guests comfortable so it is perfect for groups and large families.
 And if you can time it properly, you will be able to see the fireworks from the Magic Kingdom as you near the top of the ride.

-The cost of the ride on The Wheel is a little more than $20 per adult but can be combined with admission to the other attractions for discounts.
+The cost of the ride on The Wheel is around $20 per adult but can be combined with admission to the other attractions for discounts.
 There are discounts for children ages 3 to 12 and a VIP Experience is offered.

 Madame Tussauds Wax Attraction